 - you access your flat directly from the street

-- it is on the ground floor and you don't walk through an enclosed building entrance area
+- it is on the ground floor and you do not walk through an enclosed building entrance area

 - you live in a purpose-built block of flats and access your home from an open balcony walkway, and on leaving your home you could turn left or right to reach a staircase or exit door

-Council residents are not allowed to use BBQs inside their homes, including balconies or roof terraces.
+Council residents are not allowed to use barbecues (BBQs) inside their homes, including balconies or roof terraces.
 The storage and use of contained gases (for example, Calor gas) is also prohibited in council properties.
 If your flat has a private garden, you may use a wood or charcoal fueled BBQ.